vidya0c/DatalogTranslation/README.md

 This project is written to implement translation of RPQs to Datalog rules using VLog open source Datalog engine using Java language.

 # Steps to run Vlog program:
-1) Download the Vlog project from the github https://github.com/knowsys/rulewerk/tree/master/rulewerk-examples
+1) Download the Vlog project from the github vlog4j examples.
 2) Download Eclipse from https://www.eclipse.org/downloads/
 3) Download Java from https://java.com/en/download/
-4) Import the Vlog project into Eclipse IDE and copy the files "ParsingClass.java" & "SampleFileReader.java" from Src folder to rulewerk/rulewerk-examples/src/main/java/org/semanticweb/rulewerk/examples/core/
+4) Import the Vlog project into Eclipse IDE and run it with the file VLog RPQs to get the datalog translation results.
-5) Download the below files of YAGO dataset from https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/downloads (yagoLiteralFacts.tsv, yagoFacts.tsv, yagoDateFacts.tsv)
+5) Download the below files of YAGO dataset YAGO Dataset files.zip
-6) Run SampleFileReader.java to get csv files.
-7) Then run the ParsingClass.java with the VLog RPQs to get the datalog translation results.
-8) Repeat the same for VLog CRPQs.
+6) Repeat the same for VLog CRPQs.

 # Steps to evaluate on POSTgreSQL:
 1) Download POSTgreSQL from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads